Skip to article frontmatterSkip to article content

 An important property of a sketching matrix is that it preserves the geometry of a subspace.
 This is quantified by the following definition:

-In particular, a subspace embedding ensures that the lengths of all vectors within a subspace are preserved by the sketch.
+In particular, a subspace embedding ensures that the lengths of all vectors within a subspace are approximately preserved by the sketch.

 Equivalent Characterizations